wavefrontshaping/slmPy/README.md

 If isImageLock is set to True, the program will wait for the image to be displayed before returning from the updateArray() function.
 If it is set to False, it will not.
 By default, isImageLock is True.

 Check the following example with isImageLock = True or IsImageLock = False.
-The code sent 100 times the same blank image on the screen, the image does not change not to spend too much computational time treating the data array.
-You will notice that the time spent in the loop without the image can be faster than the actual refresh rate of the monitor if isImageLock is set to False.
+The code sends 100 times the same blank image on the screen.
+We use the same image not to spend too much computational time treating the data array.
+You will notice that the time spent in the loop can be faster than the actual refresh rate of the monitor if isImageLock is set to False, meaning that the program will actually only send an image much less than 100 times.
+If isImageLock = True, the program will send exactly 100 times the image.
+The total time spent in the loop will then be at least 100 times the refresh time.

+Note that the refresh time considered here is due to the transfer protocol, the actual response time of the liquid crystal display can be slower.

 ```python
 import slmpy